jieter/django-tables2/docs/pages/pagination.rst

 Lazy pagination
 ~~~~~~~~~~~~~~~

-The default `~django.core.paginators.Paginator` want to count the number of items,
+The default `~django.core.paginators.Paginator` wants to count the number of items,
 which might be an expensive operation for large QuerySets.
 In those cases, you can use `.LazyPaginator`, which does not perform a count,
-but also does not know what the total amount of pages will be.
+but also does not know what the total amount of pages will be, until you've hit
+the last page.

 The `.LazyPaginator` does this by fetching `n + 1` records where the number of records
 per page is `n`.
 If it receives `n` or less records, it knows it is on the last page,
-preventing rendering of the 'next' button.
+preventing rendering of the 'next' button and further "..." ellipsis.
 Usage with `SingleTableView`::

     class UserListView(SingleTableView):